 Keep scrolling for five nutritionist-approved diet tips to try this summer.

-Your body needs fat to utilise vitamins.
+Your body needs fat to utilize vitamins.
 Skipping fat means depriving your body of essential nutrients needed for optimal health.
 Most low-fat or fat-free products have also been processed and are usually full of sugar or something nasty.
 Some fats are better than others; stay away from trans fat, and add avocados, fatty fish, sprouted nuts and seeds to your diet to give it the good fat it needs.

 I love juicing; don’t get me wrong.
 When people go on a juice cleanse, they struggle for three to five days (or even a week) to stay on the cleanse, and they are so hungry by the last day that they overeat.
 This creates shock in your system, as it’s getting purified, and then it’s overwhelmed with “bad” food.
 My recommendation is to incorporate fresh juices into your everyday life or juice once a week, monthly, or whatever suits you best.
 Juices should be mostly veggie-based, as adding too much fruit will create a high sugar content that can spike your insulin levels.
 Juicing should be part of a lifestyle change, not a diet.